 Draught-Proofing Floorboards: A DIY Guide To Insulating Your Home

-Peeling back a battered carpet to discover a hardwood floor is a moment of great joy.
-Few floorings will add as much personality and elegance to any room, with just a little loving care.
+Peeling back a battered carpet to discover beautiful wooden floors is a moment of great joy.
+Few flooring types will add as much personality to a room, with just a little loving care to get it looking its best.

 But, after a while, the beauty of these floors can fade.
 Wood warps with age, and occasional chips or splinters can leave you with gaping spaces between your boards.

 Gaping floorboards are irritating, unsafe and costly.
-They will swallow dust and dirt, making your room a lot hard to keep clean.
-They can cause a trip hazard.
-And finally, these gaps will let draughts in to your house.
-It allows cold air coming through the floorboards while the warm air heated by your boiler is lost.
-In fact, the Energy Saving Trust believes that draught-proofing your floor could save you to £40 a year.
+They will swallow dust and dirt, making your room a lot harder to keep clean.
+Funny shaped gaps can also be a trip hazard.
+And probably most annoyingly, floorboard gaps will let draughts into your house – with cold air coming through the floorboards while the warm air heated by your boiler is lost.

-The cost of underfloor insulation options to tackle these draughts is usually relatively small.
-It can be a fiddly job, but it is simple enough to do yourself and the materials are not expensive.
+The cost of insulation to tackle these draughts is usually pretty small.
+Filling gaps can be a fiddly job, but DIY draught-proofing is simple enough even with basic levels of knowledge, and the materials aren’t all that expensive either.

-In this post, we’re going to look at the different methods of how to insulate wooden floors to help you weigh up the benefits of undertaking this process.
+In this post, we’re going to look at how to insulate wooden floors (as well as skirting boards and door frames) to help you weigh up the benefits of undertaking this process.

 How to Fill Gaps Between Wooden Floorboards

-When it comes to filling the gaps between your floorboards, you can choose between four techniques:
+When it comes to filling the gaps between your floorboards, there are a few different DIY techniques for draught-proofing you might want to choose from:

-This technique involves purchasing a specialist draught-proofing material, something like a thin foam board or matting that you insert between the boards.
+- Insulation Strips: This technique involves purchasing a specialist draught-proofing material, something like a thin foam board or matting that you insert between the boards to “plug” the gap.

-For this technique, you mix sawdust with a glue or resin to create a bulky liquid that your place between the boards, which hardens to form a more robust filler.
+- Mass Filler: For this technique, you mix sawdust with a glue or resin to create a bulky liquid that you place between the boards, which hardens to form a more robust filler.

 How to Draught-Proof Using Silicone Based Filler

-Silicone-based fillers can be found at most DIY or home improvement stores.
-These specific flooring fillers have been specially designed to give a long-lasting finish and with a good range of colours so you can match it to the shade or stain of your floors.
+Silicone-based fillers for floors can be found at most good DIY or home improvement stores.
+These specific flooring fillers have been specially designed to give a long-lasting finish and are often available in a good range of colours so you can match it to the shade or stain of your floors.

-You run the filler into the gaps using a mastic gun.
-These don’t always allow for the greatest control, so be prepared for a messier job and some necessary clean-up.
+You would run the filler into the gaps using a mastic gun, unfortunately these don’t always allow for the greatest control, so be prepared for a messier job and some necessary clean-up.

 Pros